pizlonator/fil-c-website/source/pizlix.md

 The Pizlix build snapshots after each successful stage so that it's possible to restart the build at that stage later.
 This is great for troubleshooting!

+**All of the commands in this section should be run from within the container.**

 ### Pre-LC

 This is the bootstrapping phase that uses a Yolo-C GCC to build a Yolo-C toolchain within the `/mnt/lfs` chroot environment.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_prelc.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_prelc.sh`.

-If you want to start the build here, do `sudo ./build.sh`.
+If you want to start the build here, do `./build.sh`.

 ### LC

 This is the phase where the chroot environment is pizlonated with a Fil-C compiler.
 This builds the Fil-C compiler and slams it into `/mnt/lfs`.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_lc.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_lc.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_prelc.sh`.
+If you want to start the build here, do `./build_with_recovered_prelc.sh`.

 The [Injecting Fil-C Into LFS](#details) section describes the LC phase, and its relationship to Pre-LC and Post-LC.